Potential Damage from Prolonged Ozone Exposure

 With all that said, what are the downsides?
 Well, too much of a good thing can have a negative effect on living things.
 High levels of ozone is a respiratory irritant.
 In other words, too much ozone will irritate the mucus membrane in your nose, throat, and lungs.
 So, it is never advisable to go into a high ozone area without a carbon filter mask.

 As stated above, your extreme ozone test on three common items (plastic bag, speaker cube, and cell phone) show a yellowing of the white plastic shell, and we notice a yellow tinge on the cell phone screen.
 This is after FIVE DAYS of very high ozone levels.
 This is not something that would happen in a normal ozone treatment, but there is a lesson to be learned.

 LESSON ONE: Short, intense ozone treatments are recommended above treatments lasting 24, 48, and 72 hours.
 Thanks to high-output ozone generators, treatments can be accomplished in 2-6 hours without harm to any common products.
 Even plants are not harmed by shorter treatments but may yellow if they are in an ozone environment for days.

 LESSON TWO: It is better to treat very intense odor issues in cycles of 4-8 max.
 Give the house a chance to breathe between treatments and evaluate if another cycle is required.
 The example of a hoarder home could require two, three, and four eight hour treatments after a very intense cleaning program.

 LESSON THREE: Small ozone generators in the 4000 to 7000 mg/hr range often suggest running them for days to get the job done.
 This is contraindicated in our test.

-LESSON FOUR: Please clean the facility to the best extent possible.
+LESSON FOUR: Please, first clean the facility to the best extent possible.
 Debris and dirty conditions will impact the overall success as ozone works from the outside in.